A C# record is a lightweight, data-focused type mainly used for storing and representing values rather than behaviors. Introduced in C# 9, the record

-and the syntax record struct
+) and record struct

 This tutorial dives into C# records’ syntax, applications and benefits.